Mark Amodei: 2024

+2024 GOP primary results by county:

 Amodei ran for reelection to a seventh full term.
 He won the Republican primary with 64% of the vote, and went on to win in the general election with 55% of the vote against Independent candidate Greg Kidd.

 Tenure

 Amodei was sworn in on September 15, 2011.

 Amodei voted against the bill to end the United States federal government shutdown of 2013.
 Of the vote, he said, "During two campaigns, I told Nevadans I would give my full attention to such issues as reining in runaway federal spending, debt, and the harmful aspects of the Affordable Care Act.
 Unlike many in this town, I will not test your memories and hope you have forgotten.
 I will continue to pursue these necessary goals.
 Nothing in this legislation changes the real threats to our country's economy."

 Amodei received a 0% rating from Planned Parenthood's 2014 Congressional Scorecard for supporting a nationwide abortion ban after 20 weeks and banning abortion access in the District of Columbia and through the Patient Protection and Affordable Care Act.

 A moderate Republican and member of the centrist Republican Governance Group, Amodei was the first House Republican to support a formal impeachment inquiry into President Donald Trump in his first impeachment on September 27, 2019.
 National news media began to refer to Amodei as the first House Republican to support impeachment.
 A spokesman then further clarified his position by stating Amodei supported an inquiry but not impeachment.

-Amodei has also repeatedly backed measures like DACA (even signing a discharge petition to force a vote), and frequently opposes hardline GOP positions such as Trump-style mass deportation rhetoric, trade tariffs, and deep spending cuts.